carbonplan/research/articles/stripe-reports-insights/index.md

 Perhaps the most important finding is how often we found ourselves unable to confidently and independently validate metrics.

-We were able to assign a <Check closed={true}/> for many projects on mechanism, which was generally well described, and in several cases also on permanence.
+We were able to assign a <Check closed={true}/> for many projects on mechanism, for which we generally have existing published literature and data, and in several cases also on permanence.
 We were less often able to assign a <Check closed={true}/> on volume or negativity, reflecting the additional complexity of these dimensions.

 <Table/>